 Capture area — North East Atlantic (FAO 27)

-Stock area — Southwest Ireland
+Stock area — Celtic Sea South, southwest of Ireland

-Stock detail —
+Stock detail — 7h-k

 Plaice is a bottom-dwelling flatfish.
 It spawns in the early months of the year (January to March) and sometimes makes long spawning migrations.
 North Sea plaice reach between 35 and 45 cm in their 6th year.
 It is a long-lived species, becoming sexually mature at 3-7 years (females) 2-6 (males) and living 30 years or more.
 Maximum reported age 50 years.

 Criterion score: Critical Fail info